camsdono/carter-cs/README.md

 # Documentation for V0.01

-Requries For Baseline Newtonsoft.Json To Be installed

 How to use CarterCS.

-1. Download the source code and make sure you have the C# dependice (Newtonsoft.Json;) Installed.

 To get started you need to create an agent on the user dashboard (https://dashboard.carterapi.com/)